-Steven J. Davis is an applied economist who studies business dynamics, worker outcomes, economic uncertainty, public policy, and other topics.
-He is known for influential research using longitudinal data on firms and establishments to explore business outcomes, labor market consequences, and economic performance.
+Steven J. Davis is the William H. Abbott Distinguished Service Professor at the University of Chicago Booth School of Business and Senior Fellow at the Hoover Institution.
 He is a co-founder of the Economic Policy Uncertainty project, the Survey of Business Uncertainty, and the Stock Market Jumps project.
 He co-organizes the Asian Monetary Policy Forum, held annually in Singapore.

 Prof. Jinhua Zhao integrates behavioral and computational thinking to decarbonize the global mobility system.
 He shapes sustainable travel behavior and designs multimodal mobility system.
 He runs the JTL Urban Mobility Lab and Transit Lab at MIT.
 He is the co-founder and chief scientist for TRAM, a mobility decarbonization venture.
 He founded and directs the MIT Mobility Initiative.

 Paul is Fellow of the Royal Society of Arts, Fellow of the Academy of Social Sciences and Chairman of the ESRC-funded Money, Macro and Finance Society.